Multiple Sclerosis: Top Questions to Ask Your Doctor

 What's Available for Advancing MS?

-are options for relapsing patients who cannot tolerate or have had a poor response to other MS drugs.
-They are not usually first-line agents.
+Tysabri (natalizumab) and Lemtrada (alemtuzumab) are options for relapsing patients who cannot tolerate or have had a poor response to other multiple sclerosis (MS) drugs.
+They are not usually considered first-line agents.

-Tysabri, an injection, can be associated with a rare, but often fatal brain disease known as progressive multifocal leukoencephalopathy (PML).
+Tysabri, given as an intravenous infusion, can be associated with a rare, but often fatal brain disease known as progressive multifocal leukoencephalopathy (PML).

 Will I Still Be Able to Walk with MS?